Update: ‘2022 Dacia Spring’ section added.

 The Dacia Spring, Europe’s cheapest electric car, is now on sale.
 However, markets like the UK, Ireland, Cyprus, and Malta haven’t received it, as there is no right-hand-drive version yet.
-Dacia is considering a Spring right-hand drive, but it could take three to six months to reach the final decision, EVP & CEO Denis Le Vot has told Autocar.
+Dacia is considering a Spring RHD, and the company could reach the final decision by end of the January 2022, EVP & CEO Denis Le Vot told Autocar UK in November.

-The British publication doesn’t provide a reason behind the delay, but Luca de Meo, the CEO of Renault Group, had hinted in June that the Spring’s production was also hit by the semiconductor chip shortage.
-Previously Le Vot said that Dacia would decide on the Spring Electric RHD launch by the end of 2021, as reported by Auto Express in June 2021.
+Luca de Meo, the CEO of Renault Group, had hinted last June that the Spring’s production was also hit by the semiconductor chip shortage.
+Previously Le Vot said that Dacia would decide on the Spring RHD launch by the end of 2021, as reported by Auto Express in June 2021.

-The Dacia Spring Electric is a Renault Kwid EV-based electric car for Europe that debuted at the Renault eWays event (October 2020).
-Here’s everything there is to know about the car:
+The Dacia Spring is a Renault Kwid EV-based electric car for Europe that debuted at the Renault eWays event (October 2020).
+Here’s everything there is to know about it:

 Design & Features

-Inside, the Spring Electric’s sole substantial difference from the Chinese Renault City K-ZE is the signature Dacia four-spoke steering wheel.
+Inside, the Spring’s sole substantial difference from the Chinese Renault City K-ZE is the signature Dacia four-spoke steering wheel.
 In addition, a 3.5-inch MID and 7-inch Media Nav touchscreen infotainment system with sat-nav, Apple CarPlay, Android Auto, and voice recognition will be available in the low-cost electric car.

-The Dacia Spring Electric is the safest member in the Kwid family with automatic headlights, Electronic Stability Program (ESP), six airbags, emergency call (SOS button), and Automatic Emergency Braking (AEB) coming standard.
+The Dacia Spring is the safest member in the Kwid family on paper with automatic headlights, Electronic Stability Program (ESP), six airbags, emergency call (SOS button), and Automatic Emergency Braking (AEB) coming standard.

 Range & Charging